XiaoweiOu/XiaoweiOu.github.io/index.md

 - 2017-present: Candidate for Physics major, School of the Gifted Young, USTC

 ## Grade
-- GPA: 3.91/4.30  Rank(all students majoring in Physics): 14/130
+- GPA: **3.91/4.30**  Rank(all students majoring in Physics): **14/130**
   Clike [here]() to view full transcript
 - TOEFL iBT: 103 (Reading 30, Listening 26, Speaking 20, Writing 27)
 - GRE General: Verbal Reasoning 152, Quantative Reasoning 168, Analytical Writing 3.5

 ## Research experience
-- **A validation of performance of double Xbb tagger for identifying boosted topologies of hadronically decaying Higgs boson H → bb using g → bb events.@ATLAS**
+- **A validation of performance of double Xbb tagger for identifying boosted topologies of hadronically decaying Higgs boson H → bb using g → bb events@ATLAS, in Prof. Shu Li's group in TDLI/SJTU**

   The increase of the LHC centre-of-mass energy to 13 TeV greatly extends the sensitivity of the ATLAS experiment to heavy new particles.
 In a significant number of new physics scenarios, these heavy new particles may have decay chains including the Standard Model(SM) Higgs boson.
 The large mass of these resonances implies that a large momentum will be imparted to the Higgs boson, causing its decay products to be collimated.
 The decay of the Higgs boson to the bb ̄ pair has the largest branching fraction within the SM, and thus is a vital decay mode to use when searching for these resonances, as well as for the SM Higgs boson properties measurements.
 The signature of the boosted Higgs boson decaying to the bb ̄ pair is a high momentum “Higgs-jet” containing two b-hadrons.